Extra Help Medicare assistance program.

 Medicare Savings Programs can help qualified individuals pay for Part B and other health care insurance premiums.
 For some qualified people, the Medicare Savings Programs can also pay for Medicare Part A, which are hospital insurance premiums.
 Aid is also offered for Part A and B co-payments and deductibles.c As noted, to learn more or apply dial either 1-800-633-4227 or -800-772-1213.

 Many people who enroll in Extra Help receive assistance from with paying a variety of other medical bills and expenses as well.
 The resources are as follows.

 Medicaid is a program that is offered between federal and state governments as both contribute money towards running it.
 It can provide financial assistance to the low income, working poor, disabled, and others with limited incomes.
 It helps pay for healthcare costs and medical bills.
 You should call your State Medical Assistance office, or dial 1-800-633-4227.

 Prescription drug cost assistance plans are offered in most states, and this will be in addition to the Extra Help program.
 People who qualify for the program, either through the application process or who may automatically qualify will receive free medication.
 Even if the drugs are not free, they may still receive reduced out-of-pocket costs and other savings on drug coverage premiums.
 More details on free prescriptions.

-PACE, or Programs of All-inclusive Care for the Elderly, is a combination of long-term care services, medical assistance and social services.
+PACE, or Programs of All-inclusive Care for the Elderly, is a combination of long-term care services, medical assistance, free or affordable home care and social services.
 It is offered in most states as part of Medicaid.
+Read more on PACE - Program of All-inclusive Care for the Elderly.

 Supplemental Security Income benefits (medical assistance) is offered for the low income who are over 65 years of age, blind, and disabled.
 It is not the same what people think of and receive as general Social Security benefits.
 Dial 1-800-772-1213.